molson303/api_traversal/README.md

 #### Instructions:

-make an api call to grab a movie form a text field and then hit omdapi get a movie : http://www.omdbapi.com/?s=minions
+make an api call to grab a movie from a text field and then hit omdapi get a movie : http://www.omdbapi.com/?s=minions